22 Top-Rated Things to Do in California

 There are also pockets of old-growth redwood forests in other areas of northern California.
 The redwood forests of Marin County or Mendocino County would be a good choice, if you do not want to make the long drive up to Humboldt Country.

 The most easily accessible ancient redwood forest in California is Muir Woods National Monument.
 This popular tourist destination is one of the best day trips from San Francisco (a short drive form San Francisco), but gets overwhelmed with visitors.
 You must make a parking or shuttle bus reservation in advance.
-Organized tours are recommended.
+Organized tours are available.

 Whichever old-growth forest you visit, prepare to be blown away by the otherworldly beauty.
 Wander through the dense shady canopies, with sunlight barely filtering in through the towering redwood trees.